mattwire/com.cividesk.email.sparkpost/README.md

 * Setup the SparkPost email extension
   * go to Administer >> System Settings >> Outbound Email (SparkPost)
   * enter the API key created above and click 'Save and Send test email'
-  * check the on-screen message for any error you would need to resolve
+  * check the on-screen messages for any error you would need to resolve

 Requirements
 ============